Wildwood through the Years

 August 18th, 1863

-Founded by many of the prominent leaders of Williamsport’s industries, Wildwood Cemetery was incorporated because of the tranquility found in the lush, rolling hills on which it rests.
-Existing flora was paired with new ornamental additions to match the beauty envisioned by the cemetery’s advisors, for the cemetery of the future.
+Founded by the prominent leaders of Williamsport’s industries, Wildwood Cemetery was incorporated because of the tranquility found in its lush, rolling hills.
+The natural landscape has been paired with ornamental Victorian-gardenesque additions to match the beauty envisioned by its advisors, for a cemetery of the future, and for its future citizens.

 Chapel Construction